Handling Opposition - 3

 - Pencil for each group

-Assign students to work with a partner.
-Give two situations from activity 1 to each group.
+Review the key points from Activity 1 with students.
+Assign students to work in pairs.
+Give each pair two notes/cards from Activity 1.
 Allow students to role play how to handle the situation appropriately.

-- Student Activity Sheet A - 1 per person
+- Student Activity Sheet B - 1 per student

 - Pencil for each student